proycon/LaMachine/README.md

  * Arch Linux (up to date) -- https://aur.archlinux.org/packages/?SeB=m&K=proycon , these packages are used as the basis of LaMachine VM and Docker App, and are freshly pulled from git.
  * Debian Linux (up to date for Debian 9 [stretch] or later only) -- ``sudo apt-get install science-linguistics``.
 Consult the [package state](https://qa.debian.org/developer.php?login=proycon@anaproy.nl).
- * Ubuntu Linux (packages are currently out of date until Ubuntu 17.04 Zesty Zapus)
+ * Ubuntu Linux (packages are currently out of date until Ubuntu 18.04)
  * Mac OS X (homebrew), missing some sofware (Colibri Core, Python bindings, PICCL, Gecco)

 The final alternative is obtaining all software sources manually (from github or tarballs) and compiling everything yourself, which can be a tedious endeavour.